-The Category field is defined in 9.4.1.11 (Action field).

-The Self-protected Action field is defined in 9.6.15.1 (Self-protected Action fields).

-The MIC element appears prior to the Authenticated Mesh Peering Exchange element in the Mesh Peering Confirm frame.
-The information following the MIC element through to the end of the Mesh Peering Confirm frame body is encrypted and authenticated (see 14.5 (Authenticated mesh peering exchange (AMPE))).

-The OCI element appears prior to the MIC element in the Mesh Peering Open frame, and as part of the input AAD is authenticated by the MIC element (see 14.5 (Authenticated mesh peering exchange (AMPE))).

 Mesh Peering Close frame format

 Mesh Peering Close frame self protection

 Protection of this frame is provided when authenticated mesh peering exchange (AMPE) is enabled.
 AMPE provides integrity protection of Mesh Peering Close frames.

 When the Mesh Peering Close frame is used by the mesh peering management (MPM) protocol, integrity protection on the frame is not enabled.